SetsuDesu17/PRX/README.md

 # PRX

 ITECC - 05 Group Project

-Ongoing:
-Debugging
+Project Status: Up and Running; Ready for Bug Tests or Improvements